 - Use of prescription or nonprescription drugs and dietary supplements within 7 days or

-supplements and hormonal methods of contraception (including oral and transdermal
+Herbal supplements and hormonal methods of contraception (including oral and

-releasing IUDs, postcoital contraceptive methods) and hormone replacement therapy must
+progesterone releasing IUDs, postcoital contraceptive methods) and hormone

 - Blood donation of approximately 1 pint (500 mL) within 56 days prior to dosing.

 - History of sensitivity to heparin or heparin-induced thrombocytopenia.

 - History of hypersensitivity to pegvisomant or any components of its formulation, and

 the material of the vial, including latex.
 Subjects who are allergic to latex should